Nano-bubbles

 Pinned stable surface nanobubbles need supersatruation

-With MD simulations, we confirmed that stabilizing surface nanobubbles require both the contact line pinning and some proper supersaturations.
+We confirmed that stabilizing surface nanobubbles require both the contact line pinning and some proper gas or heat supersaturations in the solution.

 J. Chem.
 Phys.
 2014, 141 (13), 134702.